Highlands Nature Sanctuary

 Maudes Cedar Narrows Trail – 1.5 miles

-The Appalachian Forest Museum serves as the trailhead for two beautiful loop trails, also open free of charge to the public every day from April through October.
+The Appalachian Forest Museum serves as the trailhead for two beautiful loop trails.
 Both of the trails wind into the Rocky Fork Gorge, offering splendid views of the geological scenery of the region.
-Visitors can gain access to all of the Sanctuary’s 16 miles of hiking trails by obtaining a one day hiking pass at the Appalachian Forest Museum or becoming an Arc of Appalachia member.
+Visitors can gain access to all of the Sanctuary’s 16 miles of hiking trails by obtaining a one-day hiking pass at the Appalachian Forest Museum or becoming an Arc of Appalachia member.

 A description of hiking at Highlands Nature Sanctuary with photos and maps is on the TrekOhio website